Reactive Global Minimum Variance Portfolios with $k-$BAHC covariance cleaning

 However, as shown from the cumulative performances in Figure \ref{fig:profit}, the relative performance changes over time.
 To overcome this limitation, we evaluated the SR every year, and we performed a dense ranking of all the methods after having rounded the related SRs to the second decimal (to ensure some equal ranks).
-Finally we associated a score $\langle \mbox{rank} \rangle$ to every method defined as the average dense rank over the years.
+Finally we associated a score, denoted by $\langle \mbox{rank} \rangle$, to every method defined as the average dense rank over the years.
 The results for the long-short and long-only cases are summarized in Table \ref{tab:rank}.
-It is worth noting that different medium to large values of $k$ of $k-$BACH outperform all the other methods, and in particular the optimal performances are achieved with a calibration window length shorter than for CV by a factor of about four.
+It is worth noting that medium to large values of $k$ for $k-$BACH outperform all the other methods and that the optimal performance is achieved with a calibration window length shorter than for CV by a factor of about four.

 We checked that the portfolios obtained with $k-$BAHC are more concentrated than the other ones, which is consistent with the fact that the IPR of the relevant eigenvectors is smaller.
 The concentration of a portfolio can be measured with